 A definite must-have for moms are leather seats.
 This is especially true if they have hyperactive kids to take care of and still want their car’s interior to be clean.
 Do you want to know what a fabric upholstery does to her mood, especially when it gets spilled over, say, a chocolate drink?
 Don't bother asking.
 The good thing about leather is it's easy to wipe and clean – no need for washing and vacuuming.

 A mother knows that when kids feel the heat, they'll do things that are guaranteed to test her patience to the limit.
-Well, the best way to keep the little ones calm back there are those rear air-condition vents – oh, life-savers.
-When it's cold, most kids remain calm; some might even fall asleep, making it easier to drive the car in peace, but when it gets hot, people can become irritable making driving a harder experience.
+Well, the best way to keep the little ones calm back there is those rear air-conditioning vents.
+When it's cold, most kids remain calm—some might even fall asleep, making it easier to drive the car in peace, but when it gets hot, people can become irritable making driving a harder experience.
 This is why we are thankful that more and more vehicles are slowly adopting this feature even at affordable price points.

 The most important of all the important features, especially to mothers with infants, is ISOFIX.
 Love is driving carefully with your loved ones safely secured inside the cabin—ask a mom about it.
-They (moms) will never let restraining their baby seats via just seatbelts alone.
+Moms and dads in the know will unlikely secure baby seats via just seatbelts alone.
 Rather, they want them safe and sound.
 It's like "if only she could wrap the whole baby seat with hundreds of seatbelts, she will."
 To add to this there are also laws in the Philippines requiring child seats for kids of up to a certain age and height.
 While seatbelts can hold a child seat in place, ISOFIX tethers or anchors make it much easier to install and detach a child seat.

 Aside from child seat anchors, most moms would also recommend having a car with side and curtain airbags, just in case.
-It's costly but price will never get in the way between a mother and her loved ones.
-If it's a car that will get the kids safe to school, she'd go for it, trust us.
+It's costly but the price will never get in the way between a mother and her loved ones.
+After all, there are affordable options on the market that come with these safety features.

 Bluetooth connectivity because she needs no more distractions.

-The best thing about mothers is their multitasking skills, as if they're a member of the Avengers or any heroic organizations alike.
+The best thing about mothers is their multitasking skills as if they're a member of the Avengers or any heroic organizations alike.
 They can do various things at once, which is why they are the best.
 However, we all know that driving while on the phone is life-and-death-dangerous, and moms know it, too.
-That's why, a car with a Bluetooth connectivity is the best car to get their hands on.
+That's why a car with Bluetooth connectivity is the best car to get their hands on.

 Kids should always be latched securely in the second row—moms know that.
-However, we all couldn't set the fact that kids have their own elements of surprise aside.
-They may play with the pillows and raise it in the air, covering the rear window and making it hard for their mom to make a reverse parking.
-The solution is a reverse parking camera or backup camera, which is a safety feature that grants the driver with a rear view.
+However, we all couldn't set the fact that kids have their elements of surprise aside.
+They may play with the pillows and raise them in the air, covering the rear window and making it hard for their mom to park in reverse.
+The solution is a reverse parking camera or backup camera, which is a safety feature that grants the driver a rearview.